PabloChristian/dotnet-real-time-chat/README.md

 # dotnet-real-time-chat
-A real time chat using C# dotnet and RabbitMQ
+A real time chat using C# dotnet, SignalR and RabbitMQ